wind energy image

 An electronic circuit inside the anemometer counts the number of rotations per minute and converts that figure into a miles per hour (mph), kilometres per hour (kph) or metres per second (m/s) signal.
 Some form of display on the anemometer itself or a computer link shows the actual speed of the wind.
 You can also measure the speed and the amount of wind energy available very cheaply without buying an expensive anemometer by using a standard desktop or house fan and counting the number of revolutions per minute.

-Nearly all commercially available wind turbines are designed to operate from a minimum rotational speed called the “cut-in” wind speed at which they begin to produce electrical power once the wind speed is above a certain mph or kph.
-Obviously, if the wind speed is very low or non-existent the ability of the turbine to produce any useful output power will be zero.
+Obviously, if the wind speed is very low or non-existent the ability of the turbine to produce any useful output power would be zero.
 Likewise, while high winds feel strong and contain large amounts of available wind energy, the amount of power that can be captured is very small as these strong winds do not occur very often (such as in storms).

-Then the turbine has a way of regulating or limiting the peak power produced by having a maximum rotational speed called a “cut-out” wind speed at which the turbine will be shut down to prevent it from being damaged if the wind speed is too excessive.
+Then a wind turbine needs a way of regulating or limiting the peak power produced by having a maximum rotational speed called the “cut-out” wind speed.
+This is the point at which the turbine will be shut down to prevent it from being damaged if the on-coming wind speed becomes too excessive.
 Therefore, a wind speed or wind velocity window exists for a wind turbine between the cut-in speed and the cut-out speed that allows them not only to generate large amounts of free solar electricity but operate at a safe rotational speed.

 So before we can purchase or install our wind turbine we need to measure and understand the wind speed and strength for our given location and use this data collected by an anemometer or other device to produce a wind speed distribution graph as shown: